Skip navigation

 Causes

-Early in embryonic development in females, one of the two X chromosomes is permanently inactivated in somatic cells (cells other than egg and sperm cells).
+Early in embryonic development in females, one of the two X chromosomes is permanently inactivated in cells other than egg and sperm cells.
+This process is called X-inactivation.
 X-inactivation ensures that females, like males, have only one active copy of the X chromosome in each body cell.
-Usually X-inactivation occurs randomly, so that each X chromosome is active in about half the body's cells.
-Sometimes X-inactivation is not random, and one X chromosome is active in more than half of cells.
-When X-inactivation does not occur randomly, it is called skewed X-inactivation.
+X-inactivation usually occurs randomly, so that each X chromosome is active in about half the body's cells.
+Sometimes, however, X-inactivation is not random.
+This is called skewed X-inactivation.

-Skewed X-inactivation sometimes occurs when there is a severe gene mutation in one of the X chromosomes in each cell.
-Because the cells where this chromosome is active will not be able to survive as well, X-inactivation will appear to be skewed.
-Skewed X-inactivation has been identified in girls with Aicardi syndrome, further supporting the idea that the disorder is caused by a mutation in a gene on the X chromosome.
-However, this gene has not been identified, and it is unknown how the genetic change that causes Aicardi syndrome results in the various signs and symptoms of this disorder.
+Skewed X-inactivation sometimes occurs when there is a pathogenic variant in one of the X chromosomes in each cell.
+Skewed X-inactivation has been identified in some women and girls with Aicardi syndrome.
+This could explain why some people with Aicardi syndrome are more severely affected than others.
+Skewed X inactivation also supports the idea that the condition is caused by a pathogenic variant in a gene on the X chromosome.
+However, the gene that contains this variant has not been identified.

 Inheritance

-Nearly all known cases of Aicardi syndrome are sporadic, which means that they are not passed down through generations and occur in people with no history of the disorder in their family.
-The disorder is believed to result from new gene mutations.
+Nearly all known cases of Aicardi syndrome are sporadic, which means that they occur in people with no history of the disorder in their family.

 Other Names for This Condition